mindkin/hourfleet/docs/notifications.md

 ![EmailPreview](images/EmailPreviews/emailHeaderExample.png)

-The colour of your email header is determined by the `primary color` attribute in the branding section of your configuration file and is used across all emails.
+The color of your email header is determined by the `primary color` attribute in the branding section of your configuration file and is used across all emails.

 The content in your email headers are separated onto two lines and is configured per email based on the context in which it is being sent.